 Hi there!
 I’m Renee White!

 I’m a Christian Life Coach for women and author and creator of the Peace Secured Study for Christian Women.

-I am a sinner, saved by grace, an over the top happily married woman, and mom to two boys, age seven and seventeen, and two grown young men, ages nineteen and twenty.
+I am a sinner, saved by grace, an over-the-top happily married woman, and mom to one boy, and three young men.

 I absolutely love helping women develop a deeper, more intimate relationship with Jesus.